mrhallak/mrhallak/README.md

 ### Hi there, I'm [Mohamad](https://www.hallak.io) 👋
-I am a software engineer passionate about machine learning, cloud platforms and anything related to technology.
+I am a software engineer passionate about anything tech.

 #### How to reach me 📫
 Drop me a message on [my website](https://hallak.io/contact/)